 For extra serving space there is a 'worktop extension'.
-This is positioned below the existing fridge worktop, and slides out on runners
+This is positioned below the existing fridge worktop, and slides out on runners.

-The Dometic 7291 tilt-tolerant refrigerator is located adjacent to, and forward of, the caravan door.
+The Dometic refrigerator is located adjacent to, and forward of, the caravan door.
 On the left hand side of the fridge unit is a handle to assist entry, a courtesy light to illuminate the stepwell, and the switch for the electric step.
-Above the fridge is a shelving unit, which also houses the microwave unit.
-This unit also incorporates two 230 volt sockets for use with mains hook up, and a 12 volt socket with TV aerial socket.
+A slide out larder storage unit is fitted to the right hand side of the fridge.
+Above the fridge is a shelving unit which houses the microwave oven, and also incorporates two 230 volt sockets for use with mains electrical hook up, and also a 12 volt socket with TV aerial socket.
+Above this, in the overhead locker is the cocktail cabinet with four glasses and two bottle clips.

-Above and to the right of the entrance door is the electrical control panel with scrolling menus and programmable control of all the vehicle's electrical services.
+Above, and to the left, of the entrance door is the electrical control panel with with scrolling menus and programmable control of all the vehicle's electrical services.
 It incorporates a fresh water level indicator and master switches for the water pump and 12 volt circuits